derricks/derricks.github.io/magpie.md

     * Symbols
   * Constellations (often clued as "stars" or "group of stars")
   * Tube Stations
-  * All the UK Islands
+  * All the UK and Ireland islands
   * Hebrew
     * Letters
     * Months